-- Injury law/personal injury lawyers (plaintiff and defence/insurer) in Ontario
+- Personal Injury and Insurance Defence Lawyers in Ontario

-- Accident Benefits lawyers (plaintiff/applicant and defence/respondent/insurer counsel) in Ontario
+- Accident Benefits lawyers (applicant and respondent/ insurer counsel) in Ontario

 - Litigation paralegals in Ontario

 - Litigation law clerks in Ontario

-- Insurance industry professionals
+- Insurance industry

+professionals

 PLUS!
-Working in small groups guided by faculty members, you will get to practice what you have learned in series of realistic and hands-on practical exercises.
+Working in small groups guided by faculty members, you will get to practice what you have learned in realistic and hands-on practical exercises.